iurjoh/Tic-tac-toe/README.md

 ### Cells

-After the move, the icon will change so that the next player/computer also makes his move.
+After the move, the icon will change so that the next player also makes his move.
 Each cell can only be clicked once and when the pointer passes over an already filled cell a prohibited sign will appear to indicate to the player that this cell is not available for a possible move.

 ![Cells](./assets/images/cells.jpg)